Category: Information Technology

 This document will address the following topics related to server security:

-Upon deployment of any server on a university network, the system administrator of the server must provide the following information to the Information Security Office:
+Upon deployment of any server on a university network, the system administrator of the server must document and catalog the following:

 All servers are assigned a primary function.
 A server must not be deployed and used for multiple purposes outside the scope of its primary function.
 For example, an application server must not also be used for file or print hosting.